nationalarchives/design-system/src/components/card/index.md

 ## Coloured cards

-Cards can be one of three additional styles; `contrast`, `tint` and `accent`.
+Cards can be one of four additional styles; `plain`, `contrast`, `tint` and `accent`.
 Use different styles to direct user's attention and provide visual distinction.

-{{ example({ group: "components", item: "card", example: "colours", html: true, nunjucks: true, size: "xl", noPadding: true }) }}
+{{ example({ group: "components", item: "card", example: "colours", html: true, nunjucks: true, size: "l", noPadding: true }) }}

 ## Fully clickable

 By default, if there is a link defined then the card title and image are clickable.
 If you have a large number of cards, it may be easier to allow users to click anywhere on the card with `fullAreaClick`.

-{{ example({ group: "components", item: "card", example: "full-click", html: true, nunjucks: true, size: "xl", noPadding: true }) }}
+{{ example({ group: "components", item: "card", example: "full-click", html: true, nunjucks: true, size: "xxxxl", noPadding: true }) }}

 ## Horizontal